abilicious/Data-Engineering/README.md

  ✔️ A good database is one with no duplicate information or duplication is to kept to very minimum.

-      Duplicate data also called redundant data is bad with databases.
+      Duplicate data also called redundant data is bad for databases.
 It wastes spaces and increases the posibility of errors

 ✔️ A good database has Information sub divided into broad subject areas.

-      Example subject areas are: Product, Customer.
+      Example subject areas are: Product, Customer.etc..
 This will help to reduce data redundancy

 ✔️ A good database accomodates data processing and reporting needs.

-      A good way of tackling this will be to plan ahead the purpose of the database, ensuring all reporting needs are met
+      A good way of tackling this will be to plan ahead for the purpose of the database, ensuring all reporting needs are met

 ✔️ A good database ensure correctness and completeness of information.

-    This is important because if the database does not contain correct information, Any report that pulls information from it will also be incorrect.
+    This value of a database is in the information it holds.
+If a database does not contain correct information, any report that pulls information from it will also be incorrect.

 ##  Database design

 ✔️ Determine the purpose of your Database.

       This is how you intend to use the database.
-You could elicit requirement or conduct similar exercise to determine its use case.
-Example use case: a Customer database that keeps a list of customer related information.
+You could elicit requirement to determine its use case.
+      Example use case: A Customer database that keeps a list of customer related information.

 ✔️ Gather and organize all forms of information required

-      After you have determined the purpose of your database, you need to gather data needed to be stored on the database.
-Consider reporting requirements, user requirements etc.. and what other information you will need to satisfy these
+      After you have determined the purpose of your database, you need to gather all data needed to be stored on the database.
+Consider your reporting requirements, all user requirements and any other related data needs

 ✔️ Divide information into tables